 - Pre-heat your oven to 180C and grease a baking tray.
 While it warms up, combine all the dry ingredients in a bowl.
 If you don’t have buttermilk, measure out 125ml of milk and 125 ml water and add a tablespoon of lemon juice.
 Set it aside for few minutes.

-- Add the oil to the dry ingredients in the the bowl and combine gently – it will start to look a bit like breadcrumbs.
+- Add the oil to the dry ingredients in the bowl and combine gently – it will start to look a bit like breadcrumbs.
 Add the buttermilk/curdled milk gradually.
 Mix it in carefully – this dough should not be kneaded.
 Once it has come together, it will be quite soft and wet but not sticky, similar to scone dough in feel and texture.
-I have found that the dough can randomly be thirstier than expected so don’t be afraid to add some more liquid if needed.
+I have found that the dough can randomly be thirstier than expected so don’t be afraid to add some more liquid if it’s a bit on the dry side.
 If you are using pinhead oats, the dough will need a bit more liquid than suggested above.
 (It’s not unusual to see soda bread recipes which use equal quantities of dry ingredients and buttermilk but this did not work for me – the dough was really sloppy and I needed to add more flour.)

 - Shape the dough into a round and place on the greased tray.
 If you’d like to tidy the appearance up a bit, you can do this with damp hands.
 Cut a cross on the top with a knife.
 You can sprinkle some oats and seeds on the top before baking.